- About The CTB

 The CTB will receive briefings throughout the study.

-Due to COVID-19 restrictions on public gatherings and social distancing guidelines, the study team will utilize virtual public involvement tools in place of in-person meetings for the I-64/664 Corridor Study.
+Due to COVID-19 restrictions on public gatherings and social distancing guidelines, the study team utilized virtual public involvement tools in place of in-person meetings for the I-64/664 Corridor Study

 The study team will use an enhanced project website that provides the same materials one would see at a typical public meeting, but allows people to participate remotely and at their own convenience.
 For each round of public involvement, the study team will update the website with new materials, although materials from previous rounds will still be available.